BiancaPetrescu2001/PA-LAB-6/README.md

 ## Solved tasks

-As of today (28.03.2021) I have solved all tasks regarding the compulsory task.
+As of today (28.03.2021), I have solved all tasks regarding the compulsory task.

+On 2nd of April I have solved the first 2 tasks in the optional part, and I have also tried to do the free drawing task.
+However, because of the lack of time (and skill) I have skipped the last task after several unsuccessful  attempts.
 ## Build and run

 To compile and run my project I have typed the following commands in the terminal: